burnt-labs/burnt-networks/CONTRIBUTING.md

 - Push your changes to your branch
 - Open a Pull Request
 - Pass the CI checks
-- Get at least one approval from a CODEOWNER
+- Get at least one approval from a `CODEOWNER`.

 The `CODEOWNERS` have final say on what gets merged into the `main` branch.
 If they're requesting changes or refusing your PR outright, there's a good reason for it.